Palaris revolt

 The Palaris Revolt of 1762–1765 was led by Juan de la Cruz Palaris, also known as "Pantaleón Pérez", of Binalatongan (now San Carlos City), Pangasinan.

 Prelude

 Prior to the Palaris' revolt, an earlier revolt in 1660 started under the leadership of Andres Malong, who declared himself King of Pangasinan.
 The revolt would end with Malong's surrender by late January 1661.

 Pantaleon Perez, otherwise nicknamed "Palaris" and "Juan de la Cruz" was then a coachman of Francisco Enríques de Villacorta, an Auditor of the Real Audiencia when news broke out that the British had taken possession of the Philippines after a battle on October 6, 1762.
 Due to his stay at the capital, he dressed, spoke and acts like a Manileño so that when he returned to Binalatongan, he was quickly acclaimed as well-known and knowledgeable.

-His dealings with his townsfolk earned for him their confidence and respect and, being a dynamic and restless man, he easily became their leader.
+His dealings with his townsfolk earned for him their confidence and respect and, along with his dynamic personality, enabled him to become their leader.